borenstein-lab/MetaLAFFA/README.md

 -   Change the reading mapping step input to be the initial input data (i.e. changing `map_reads_to_genes:quality_filter` -&gt;; `map_reads_to_genes:INPUT`).
 -   Comment-out or delete steps that you don't want to run (i.e. for all lines for steps starting with `host_filter`, `duplicate_filter`, or `quality_filter`, either put a `#` at the front of the line or delete the line).

 Once you've made those changes, metaLAFFA will start from the read mapping step and use files in the `data` directory as input.
-There are step markers that can be used to indicate certain features of each step, and these should be placed at the beginning of the line for the associated step in`pipelin_steps.txt`.
+There are step markers that can be used to indicate certain features of each step, and these should be placed at the beginning of the line for the associated step in`pipeline_steps.txt`.
 These markers include:

 `$`: This step produces a final output file that should be copied to a location apart from the rest of the output files to make it easier to locate.
 Additionally, to avoid unnecessary work, Snakemake will not run any steps that are not required to generate any final output files.

-`*`: This step produces a summary table for one or more steps in the pipelin.
+`*`: This step produces a summary table for one or more steps in the pipeline.
 At the end of the pipeline, the outputs of these steps are merged into a single master summary table as a final output.

 ### Running metaLAFFA